ethz-asl/glocal_exploration/README.md

 In a submap-based approach, multiple layers of both mapping and planning are combined to achieve robustness to drift while maintaining efficiency in large scale environments.

 ![output](https://user-images.githubusercontent.com/6238939/110027306-17703b00-7d32-11eb-8454-dcf9421c2349.gif)
-Modules of GLocal (left) and large scale exploration subject to odometry drift (right).
+Different modules of GLocal (left) and GLocal in action for large scale exploration subject to odometry drift (right).
 # Table of Contents
 **Credits**
 * [Papers](#Papers)